juji-io/datalevin/doc/query.md

 ### Directional join result size estimation (new)

-The traditional join result size estimation formula used in RDBMS like PostgrSQL is based on a very simplistic statistical assumption: the attributes are considered statistically independent from one another.
+The traditional join result size estimation formula used in RDBMS like PostgreSQL is based on a very simplistic statistical assumption: the attributes are considered statistically independent from one another.
 Data in the real world almost never meet this idealized assumptions.
 One major consequence of such